 Cataract/Anterior Segment, Comprehensive Ophthalmology

 In this surgical video, Dr. John Hovanesian offers pearls for injecting Dexycu, a dexamethasone intraocular suspension administered at the end of cataract surgery to manage postoperative inflammation.
-It is best to inject the treatment parallel to the edge of the iris, painting it in the ciliary space.
+He demonstrates both the classic injection method as well as the in-the-bag method—created by Dr. Robert Weinstock—in which the cannula enters the capsular bag to inject the Dexycu peripheral to the optic of the lens.
+Regardless of approach, take care when hydrating the wound after injecting the suspension to avoid flushing it away.
 Occasionally, a small amount of Dexcyu may end up in the anterior chamber - small bubbles typically do not cause further problems, oftentimes settling into the far anterior angle.
-Take care when hydrating the wound after injecting the suspension to avoid flushing it away.

 Relevant Financial Disclosures: Dr. Hovanesian is a consultant for EyePoint Pharmaceuticals.